seraogianluca/GIAR/docs/UserManual.md

 ![WishList Player](./resources/player-addMyWishlist.gif)

-**Note:** For view the wishlist of your friends, click on `Social` section on the left of the menu.
+**Note:** To view the wishlist of your friends, click on `Social` section on the left of the menu.
 Click on the button of the wishlist of your friends.
 Otherwise, view the Social section (3.4 Social Network).

 ### 3.8 Top Game by Platform

-Depend on the Global Rating, you can vizualice the Top Games by Platform.
-For show the best 10 games on the GIAR Platform, click on `Top Per Platform` section on the left menu.
+Depending on the Global Rating, you can visualize the Top Games by Platform.
+To show the best 10 games, click on `Top Per Platform` section on the left menu.

 ![Top Player](./resources/player-topAndroid.png)